suga-25/softnexis-task2/README.md

 Launches the test runner in interactive watch mode.

 npm run build
-Builds the app for production to the build/ folder.
+Builds the app for production to the build/folder

 npm run eject
 ⚠️ Note: this is a one-way operation.
 Once you eject, you can’t go back!

 📚 Learn More
 React Documentation
 Create React App Guide

 👤 Author
-GitHub: suga-25
+GitHub:suga-25